landonb/home-fries/.fries/once/ubuntu_mate_15.10.rst

   See: A_General_Linux_Setup_Guide_For_Devs.rst
   Find: "Make a Bootable USB"

+- Choose to encrypt the user home directory, and then verify that an encrypted swap space was also setup.

-- You might want to choose different encryption options, such as just encrypting the home folder and not encrypting everything everything (just make sure all of your sensitive files live under your home directory).
+  Caveat: Make sure all of your sensitive files live under your home directory.

 - Otherwise everything's pretty similar....